 We will not use your personal data for taking any automated decisions affecting you or creating profiles other than described above.

-The legal bases for the processing of your personal data are set forth in Article 6 of the European Union General Data Protection Regulation.
+Where processing takes place in the UK or EU, or you are a resident of the UK or EU, the legal bases for the processing of your personal data are set forth in Article 6 of the GDPR.
 Depending on the above purposes for which we use your personal data, the processing is either necessary for the performance of a contract or other business agreement with Capco or for compliance with our legal obligations or for purposes of legitimate interests pursued by us, always provided that such interests are not overridden by your interests or fundamental rights and freedoms.
 In addition, the processing may be based on your consent where you have expressly given that to us.

 We will typically collect your personal data directly from you when you interact with us, e.g. when you visit our website, communicate with us in relation to our products and services, submit an order, register to receive our newsletter or participate in our customer surveys.
 We do not obtain personal data from third parties except where you have utilised the services of a recruitment agency, where applicable.
 In such cases, you will be informed about this in accordance with applicable law.